 By Candice Buchanan, Greene Connections Archivist

-WE ARE LIVING IN TOUGH TIMES AND WE HAVE BEEN HERE BEFORE: Our volunteer team’s philosophy with any aspect of history has been to learn about it from the local level outward.
-Our ability to relate, empathize, understand, and simply be interested increases when the history is tangible: places, people, and events we recognize because we know them personally.
-It decreases the degrees of separation even though we are separated by time.
+We are living through tough times, but we have been here before.
+The genealogist’s approach to history is to learn about it from the local level outward.
+Our ability to relate, empathize, understand, and simply be interested, increases when the history is tangible: places, people, and events that we know personally.
+Local history reduces our degree of separation from past events, even though we are separated by time.

 This is just a small clipping printed from the newspaper microfilm at the Cornerstone Genealogical Society.
 It is a mere snapshot of a much bigger impact felt by our community a century ago.
 This particular section was printed for our files because the next column over announced the deaths of three Company K soldiers during World War I. What a trying time.

 In his History of Greene County, Pennsylvania, Dr. G. Wayne Smith explains that:

 By the end of October, all Greene County schools were closed, and parents were ordered to keep their children at home.
 The Waynesburg Hospital was filled to overflowing.
 An emergency hospital with 30 cots was opened on October 20 in the Ross Building [where Groovy’s and Hot Rod’s restaurants were later located] on Morris Street where three nurses and fifteen local Red Cross workers ministered to the sick and dying.